Wednesday, January 8, 2025

 Merriam-Webster. (n.d.).
 Love.
 In Merriam-Webster.com dictionary.
 Retrieved September 19, 2024, from https://www.merriam-webster.com/dictionary/love

-According to Merriam-Webster, " love " has seventeen different definition iterations.
-It’s a feeling, term of endearment, Godly benevolence, personification, episode, sexual act, and tennis score.
-It has synonyms and antonyms.
-But no definition alone seems to suffice.
+According to Merriam-Webster, " love " has seventeen different definitions.
+It can be a feeling, a term of endearment, a Godly benevolence, a personification, an episode, a sexual act, or a tennis score.
+It has synonyms and antonyms, but no definition alone seems to suffice.

 Love endures with patience and serenity, love is kind and thoughtful, and is not jealous or envious; love does not brag and is not proud or arrogant.
 It is not rude; it is not self-seeking, it is not provoked [nor overly sensitive and easily angered]; it does not take into account a wrong endured.
 It does not rejoice at injustice, but rejoices with the truth [when right and truth prevail].
 Love bears all things [regardless of what comes], believes all things [looking for the best in each one], hopes all things [remaining steadfast during difficult times], endures all things [without weakening].
 Love never fails [it never fades nor ends].